Sydney’s Best Day Trip: Katoomba & the Blue Mountains, Australia

 Four Points Sheraton Darling Harbour Sydney

 I drop my bags and catch up on e-mail.
 It’s still business hours in the States and I do have a business to run while I travel.
-Something has to pay for all this travelling fun.
+Something has to pay for all this traveling fun.

 I probably should have taken a nap.
 But instead, I decide to power through and take a walk over to Sydney Harbour.
 I just can’t be in the city for long without getting a look at the Opera House and Harbour Bridge view.
 It’s one of the best views in the world.